 This keto meatloaf is just as juicy and flavorful as the traditional one you've always loved.
-Almond flour and parmesan add flavor and keep the juices in, and the delicious glaze is made with unsweetened ketchup.
+Almond flour and Parmesan add flavor and keep the juices in, and the delicious glaze is made with unsweetened ketchup.

 I'm a lazy cook, always looking for simple, low-effort recipes.
 Meatloaf is perfect for me.
 After years of tweaking and experimenting, I have developed the perfect recipe.
 Simply combine the ingredients in a bowl, shape them into a loaf, glaze, and bake for 50-60 minutes.
 This keto meatloaf is flavorful, juicy, and just as good as traditional recipes.